Republic F-84G Thunderjet

 Books:

-- F-84 Thunderjet in action, Squadron Signal
+- F-84 Thunderjet in action, Squadron Signal publications

-- US fighters of fifties, Squadron signal
+- US fighters of the Fifties, Squadron signal

 - Aerobatic teams internet site